American Forts: West

 (1827 - present), Leavenworth

 Previously called Cantonment Leavenworth, the palisaded fort was built to protect eastern segments of the Santa Fe and Oregon Trails, and became the main supply depot for all other western posts.
-Remnants of a loopholed stone wall (1827) still exist.
-The post was occupied by Kickapoo Indians in 1829 and was given its current name in 1832.
-It claims to be the oldest continually active military post west of the Mississippi River.
-Camp Lincoln was established here during the Civil War to train volunteers.
-This was the first permanent white settlement in the state, and once served as the territorial capital in 1854.
+The post was briefly occupied by Kickapoo Indians in the summer of 1829, and was given its current name in 1832.
+This is the oldest continually active American military post west of the Mississippi River.
+This was also the first permanent white settlement in the state, and once served briefly as the territorial capital in 1854.
+Remnants of a loopholed stone wall (1827) still exist on Kearny Ave., although recent studies suggest this wall was actually built in 1872 to shield from public view the latrines of the former barracks that were once located here near the old front gate of the original post.
+Camp Lincoln was established on post (West End Parade) in 1861 to train volunteers.
 The Leavenworth Arsenal was established in 1859.
-The Frontier Army Museum is currently located on post.
-The Army Prison Stockade was established here in 1875, now the U.S. Disciplinary Barracks.
+The Army Prison Stockade was established here in 1875, later named the U.S. Disciplinary Barracks, located on the site of the post's original 1840's Quartermaster Depot.
+The old prison was closed in 2002 and relocated to a new site on the north side of the reservation.
 It is now the only major military prison serving all branches of the U.S. Armed Forces.
-Established in 1881 was the School of Application for Infantry and Cavalry, now known as the Command and General Staff College.
-Became a major training facility in WWI.
+Established in 1881 was the School of Application for Infantry and Cavalry, now known as the U.S. Army Command and General Staff College.
+The post became a major training facility in WWI.
 A camp for the CCC was built here in 1933.
+NIKE missiles were emplaced here 1959 - 1969 (KC-80), on a site at Bell Point.
+The Frontier Army Museum (est. 1959) is located on post in Andrews Hall at 100 Reynolds Ave..
+A Wayside Driving Tour highlights many additional historic sites on post.

 Camp at Shawnee Mission